raushanctf/Digital-Marketing/README.md

 👉 Seo Rank check tools
 * fatrank
-* similarweb extension
+* Similarweb extension

-# 📢 Google Ads (PPC) – Explained
+# 📢 Google Ads – Explained
 * Google Ads is Google’s online advertising platform that allows businesses to display ads on Google Search, YouTube, and across the Google Display Network.
 It works mainly on a PPC (Pay-Per-Click) model.

 💡 What is PPC (Pay-Per-Click)?
 * In PPC advertising, you pay only when someone clicks on your ad.
 It’s a way of buying visits to your website, rather than earning them organically.

 ✅ **How Google Ads PPC Works**
-Choose Keywords:
+👉 Choose Keywords:
-You select keywords that people might search for (e.g., “buy sweets online”).
+* You select keywords that people might search for (e.g., “buy sweets online”).

 1. Create Ads:
 * Write a headline, description, and add a link to your landing page.